oturns/geosnap/README.md

 `source activate osnap`
 `python setup.py develop`

 This will download the appropriate dependencies and install OSNAP in its own conda environment.

-To get started analyzing the space-time dynamics of neighborhoods, check out the [example](https://github.com/spatialucr/osnap/tree/master/osnap/examples) directory, then start `ipython` or a Jupyter Notebook and hack away!
+To get started analyzing the space-time dynamics of neighborhoods, you should install data from the Longitudinal Tract Database following these [instructions](https://github.com/spatialucr/osnap/tree/master/osnap/data/README.md).

+Once the LTDB data is installed, check out the [example](https://github.com/spatialucr/osnap/tree/master/osnap/examples) directory, then start `ipython` or a Jupyter Notebook and hack away!

 ## Development